-Most animals except for small rodents and moles are live trapped.
-Our traps are humane, meaning that they do not injure the animal.
-Once an animal is trapped and we are notified, we remove it within 24 hours.
-This ensures the animal does not suffer in the trap and complies with state law which mandates that no animal caught by a wildlife control company remain in a trap longer than 24 hours.
-With larger animals – such as skunks and groundhogs – we will often wrap the trap with cardboard.
-This keeps the trapped animal out of the sun and also restricts its field of sight, which helps to keep it calm while awaiting pickup.
+Most animals are live trapped, except for small rodents and moles.
+Our traps do not cause harm, rendering them a humane method for controlling animals.
+Once we are alerted that an animal has been trapped, our technicians will remove it within 24 hours.
+This ensures that the animal does not suffer and follows Colorado state law, mandating that any animal caught by a wildlife control company must be released within another natural habitat within 24 hours of notification.
+For larger animals such as skunks and groundhogs, we typically wrap the trap with cardboard, which keeps the trapped animal out of the sun and restricts its field of vision to help it remain calm while awaiting pickup.

-It is sometimes necessary to put down a trapped animal, for example, with animals suffering from distemper.
-When we do put an animal down, we use only quick, humane methods approved by the Colorado Department of Natural Resources and the corresponding Wyoming DNR.
+Occasionally, it is necessary to put down a trapped animal.
+For example, animals who suffer from distemper must be euthanized.
+When Creature Control does put down an animal, our technicians only use humane methods approved by the Colorado Department of Natural Resources and the corresponding Wyoming DNR.

-Small rodents, such as mice and rats, are not trapped at all but dealt with through an application of rodenticide.
-There is no effective method of solving a mouse or rat infestation by live trapping.
+Mice, rats, and other small rodents are not trapped at all but are dealt with using an application of rodenticide.
+There is no applicable or effective method for removing a mouse or rat infestation by live trapping.

-Unfortunately, Creature Control does not currently have the facilities or the licensing to rehabilitate wounded animals – injured birds, hurt squirrels, sick dogs, etc. If you have wounded animal, please contact your local animal control or humane society for assistance.
+Unfortunately, Creature Control currently does not have the facilities or the licensing to rehabilitate injured animals.
+If you have a wounded wildlife animal, please contact your local animal control or humane society for assistance.

-Even so, we make sure to utilize the principles of Integrated Pest Management (IPM) in all our insect treatments.
-IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – as opposed to blanket bombing an entire house, massive fumigation with foggers, etc. Whenever possible, we use very specific, targeted pesticide applications, using the minimum amount of pesticide that is necessary to solve the problem.
-All pesticide applications are meticulously recorded (what we sprayed, where, and what quantity).
-When possible we use pesticides made from natural sources (pyrethrins, cedar oil).
+Nevertheless, Creature Control utilizes Integrated Pest Management (IPM) strategies in all our insect applications.
+IPM’s approach to pest control emphasizes environmental modifications and very specific, targeted pesticide treatments for a holistic approach to pest control instead of blanket bombing an entire house or massive fumigation with foggers. * Our trained technicians concentrate pesticide applications to the problematic areas infested using the minimum amount of pesticide necessary to eradicate the issue.
+All pesticide applications are accurately recorded; what was sprayed, where, and what quantity.
+When possible, Creature Control uses pesticides made from natural sources, such as pyrethrins and cedar oil.

-There is no such thing as a “safe pesticide”, of course – after all, pesticides are made to kill other living things – but we strive to make our applications as least invasive as possible and educate customers on ways they can modify the environment to reduce the conditions conducive to pest infestations.
+There is no such thing as a “safe pesticide” as their sole purpose is to exterminate insects and pests.
+Creature Control strives to make our insect and rodent applications as non-intrusive as possible.
+We can also educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.